 - Extreme sensitivity to and/or inability to tolerate light or sound.

-The Occult Migraine – Migraine Without the Headache!
+The Occult Migraine – An Attack Without the Headache!

-The Occult or Hidden Migraine occurs when you have Aura symptoms without the headache.
-This often manifests as numbness, tingling, and/or pain in the face, neck, or arms, but can have a myriad of presentations.
+The Occult or Hidden Migraine occurs when someone has Aura symptoms without the headache.
+This often manifests as numbness, tingling, and/or pain in the face, neck, or arms, but can present itself in a myriad of ways.

-My son once got an occult migraine that lead to intense tingling pain shooting down both arms, but with zero head pain.
-It was so intense he went to the ER.
-Investigation revealed that he had eaten four large Pomegranates the night before.
+My son once got an occult migraine.
+With it, he felt intense tingling pain shooting down both arms, but zero pain in his head.
+It was so intense that he had to go to the ER for help.
+Interestingly, an investigation revealed that he had eaten four large Pomegranates the night before, which caused it.

-After the pain has at last subsided, the migraine sufferer might not yet be out of the woods.
-During this period, it is common to experience exhaustion.
-You may feel weak, moody, confused and dizzy for up to 24 hours with a lingering sensitivity to light and sound.
-Others, on the other hand, may enjoy an unaccustomed sense of elation.
-The phenomena is known is called the Migraine Postdrome aka Migraine Hangover.
+After the pain has finally subsided, the migraine sufferer might not yet be out of the woods.
+During this period, it is common for them to experience exhaustion.
+As a result, they may feel weak, moody, confused and dizzy for up to 24 hours with a lingering sensitivity to light and sound.
+Others, however, may enjoy an unaccustomed sense of elation.
+The phenomena is known as the Migraine Postdrome, also known as a Migraine Hangover.

 - Processed foods like cured meats